ALSETLab/2019_Modelica_Conf_DAESolvers4LargeHybridModels/README.md

 ## How to Simulate it?
+The DAE mode functionality demonstrated by the models in this repository was introduced in Dymola 2019 and 3DEXPERIENCE 2019x (DBM, Dynamic Behavior Modeling).
+We exemplify how to simulate the models using Dymola.

-Using Dymola 2019 FD01 or newer, follow the steps below:
+Using Dymola 2019 or newer, follow the steps below:
 - Load the OpenIPSL library distributed with this repository under `./Models/` by uncompressing the .zip file `OpenIPSL-master.zip`, in your local drive.
 - In Dymola, File/Open `./OpenIpSL-master/OpenIPSL/package.mo`
 - In Dymola, File/Open the N44 package `./N44/package.mo`